4dsoftware/elemcor/README.md

 Please check if the correct tracer is selected.
 If the 15N data are loaded, but C or S is selected as tracer, then the software tool would not run properly.
 This is because some compounds may not have C or S in their formula, and the algorithm will report error if the tracer is not present in the compound.

+## Support for Other Platforms

+ElemCor was developed and packaged under MATLAB.
+If you are interested in incorporating source code into your current metabolic flux analysis pipeline, we will be glad to collaborate and share our R and MATLAB functions.

 ## References
 1. Millard, P., et al. IsoCor: correcting MS data in isotope labeling experiments.
 Bioinformatics 2012;28:1294-1296
 2. Su, X., et al. Metabolite Spectral Accuracy on Orbitraps.
 Analytical Chemistry 2017; 89:5940–5948